tmakatos/qemu/docs/devel/vfio-user.rst

     the entire type.

-* index is the index of IRQ type being queried, it is the only field that is required to be set in the request message.
+* index is the index of IRQ type being queried, it is the only field that is required to be set in the command message.
 * count describes the number of interrupts of the queried type.

 VFIO_USER_DEVICE_SET_IRQS